kobertlam/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 The latest data was drawn from 2017, which is a little outdated.
-It is suggested to extract some recent data from the internet, in order to make the results more updated.
+It is suggested to extract some recent data from the internet, in order to make the results more update-to-date.

 - What are some other possible tables and/or graphs that we could create?